Skip to main content

 The regulatory demarcation between clinical health data and consumer wellness information is a direct consequence of legislative intent and statutory construction.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was enacted to reform health insurance and to establish standards for the electronic exchange, privacy, and security of health information.

 Its scope was precisely tailored to the ecosystem of healthcare provision and reimbursement, targeting specific actors designated as “covered entities.”
 The inapplicability of HIPAA to the majority of wellness and fitness applications is not an oversight; it is a function of the law’s explicit focus on the professional healthcare apparatus.
-These applications operate in a different legal paradigm, one governed by law and contract law, as embodied in their terms of service and privacy policies.
+These applications operate in a different legal paradigm, one governed by consumer protection law and contract law, as embodied in their terms of service and privacy policies.

 The core of the issue lies in the statutory definition of Protected Health Information (PHI).
 Under 45 C.F.R. § 160.103, PHI is individually identifiable health information transmitted or maintained in any form or medium by a covered entity or its business associate.
 The definition is contingent upon the actor.